Miloš Šatara

-Miloš Šatara (Милош Шатара; born 28 October 1995) is a Bosnian footballer who plays as a centre-back for Russian club Akhmat Grozny.
+Miloš Šatara (Милош Шатара; born 28 October 1995) is a Bosnian footballer who plays as a centre-back for Serbian SuperLiga club TSC.

 Club career

 Kozara Gradiška

 Born in Gradiška, Šatara started his career with local club Kozara at the age of 16.
 He collected 36 caps for 2 seasons in the First League of the Republika Srpska, for the period between 2013 and 2015, scoring 2 goals in each of the seasons.
 As a coincidence, 3 of 4 goals he scored in 20 minutes of those matches, and fourth in 22 minutes. Šatara also captained the team in 22 fixture of 2014–15 season, against Napredak Donji Šepak.
 After the end of season, he left the club.

 Mladost Lučani

 In summer 2015 he moved to Serbia, and joined Mladost Lučani, as a member of Bosnia and Herzegovina U21 national team selection.
 He made his professional debut for Mladost Lučani in the first fixture of Serbian SuperLiga against Jagodina.
 Although his career as a defensive midfielder, Šatara converted position on the field in later years.
 Playing with Mladost, he has been usually used as a defender.